 Truth be told, I’m kind of old fashioned when it comes to pork chops, at least I used to be until a couple years ago.
-In my family we always used to cook pork chops forever, literally for at least an hour in the oven.
-No pink in our pork chops here, however, things have changed.
+In my family we always used to cook them forever, literally for at least an hour in the oven.
+No pink here!
+Things have changed.

 I chose to pan sear these pork chops because I find it quicker, so they are perfect when you’re in a rush, or perfect for a midweek dinner.
 I also made a delicious creamy gravy from the pan drippings, which goes perfectly.
 My favorite way to serve them is over creamy mashed potatoes.

 - Both boneless or bone-in pork chops can be used.
 I prefer the thick cut ones, which I find at Costco.